aarontran/snr-filaments/agenda.md

 of amplification?  (ressler mentioned expected value of 4x for unmodified, strong shock -- where did that come from?)

-(Rankine-Hugoniot conditions for strong adiabatic shock?..)
+(Rankine-Hugoniot conditions for strong adiabatic shock?.. go read Shu)

 turbulent B field amplification (nonlinear plasma physics): doi:10.1038/nphys2978 (in a lab! this is really cool)